tanmay-bhat/tanmay-bhat.github.io/content/posts/grafana-remote-db.md

 title: How to Configure Grafana to Use Remote Database for HA
 date: 2022-08-22
 tags: ["Grafana"]

 ---

 ![Grafana HA diagram](/grafana-ha.png)

 In this article, we’ll see how to setup Grafana with a remote database so that we can scale Grafana to N instances.

-The Default SQLite database will not work with scaling beyond 1 instance since the SQLite3 DB is embedded inside Grafana container.
+The default SQLite database will not work with scaling beyond 1 instance since the SQLite3 DB is embedded inside Grafana container.